Slovakia Driving Advice and Car Hire Info

 Driving in Slovakia-

-You can drive on the licence of European countries for up to six months.
-Children under the age of 12 must not sit in the front seat of moving vehicles.
-Roads are generally in good condition but are single lane away from large towns.
-The standard can be aggressive, with drivers often going too fast, pushing into dangerously small gaps, tailgating and overtaking on bends and hills.
-You will encounter slow moving vehicles, often in decrepit states of repair and with poor lighting in rural areas- you should exercise caution when driving at night.
+Main routes are generally in good condition but rural roads are likely to be single lane and may be in a less satisfactory condition.
+The style of driving can be aggressive, with drivers often going too fast, pushing into dangerously small gaps, tailgating and overtaking on bends and hills.
+You may encounter slow moving vehicles, often in poor states of repair and with little lighting in rural areas- you should exercise caution when driving at night.
 If driving abroad in Slovakia in winter, equip your car for severe driving conditions.
-Check with the rental company if winter tyres, are needed and if travelling outside Bratislava carry blankets, hot drinks in a thermos-flask, sacking (to help give tyres purchase in slippery conditions) and a shovel.
+Check with the rental company if winter tyres, are needed and if travelling outside main towns carry blankets, hot drinks in a thermos-flask, sacking (to help give tyres purchase in slippery conditions) and a shovel.
 Vehicles must have their headlights switched on all year round, regardless of the weather and whether they are in a town or out in the country.
 Slovakia has a zero tolerance approach to drinking and all drivers involved in an accident will be given a breath test as a matter of course.

 Slovakia Car Rental –

 Sixt, Hertz, Europcar, Alamo, National,Avis, Budget, all have outlets in Bratislava.
-Some have offices in Kosice too.Also usually features on Car rental broker sites such as Argus Car Hire and Web discount sites such as ebookers.com. or Expedia
+Some have offices in Kosice too.Also usually features on Car rental broker sites and Web discount sites such as Expedia.

 Slovakia Self Drive Rules –